mlhumphriss/mlhumphriss.github.io/README.md

 # Portfolio

 ## C++ Projects
+- I started C++ programming in my final year of university and hve gathered experience from using it in a variety of courseworks and GameJams.
 ### C++ Graphics Project
 {% include GraphicsYoutube.html id="77X5xG5DIFI" %}
 - This project was made with OpenGL used to allow it to render.